orijtech/staticmajor-action/README.md

 Set the `fuzzy` input value to `true` to detect leaks of values whose types implement a `Close` or `Stop` method.

+The analyzers `resleak`, `httperroryzer`, `structslop` are individually disabled by setting their name to `false`.
+The example above enables all analyzers, which is the default.

+To skip analyzing tests, set the `tests` input to `false`.

 The action is also available on [GitHub Marketplace](https://github.com/marketplace/actions/staticmajor-analyzer).